 I’d like to say a word in defense of pre-Thanksgiving mall Santa’s and all that pesky, premature holiday cheer that seems to be making everyone very grumpy this year.
-There is less than a month between Thanksgiving and Christmas.
+There is less than a month between Thanksgiving and Christmas in 2013.
 Only four weekends.
 A measly twenty-seven days!!!
 If you’re a retailer, that is not enough time to make a holiday buck.
 I know you all want to boost the economy, so, I would humbly suggest you stop your complaining and get busy because you are likely the same people who, the week after Thanksgiving, will be complaining that you have no time to prepare.
 Take a breath, try not to take it so personally, and start humming along.
 And please try to remember, places like Costco have Christmas decorations up in October (or way earlier).
 Every.
 Single.
 Year.
 For like, the last twenty years.
 So maybe we should all just try to accept that and stop being so amazed and indignant every time we notice it.
 I’m not talking to you true Grinches out there.
 You can keep your bah humbug as long as you keep it away from me.
 I’m talking to those of you who actually enjoy the holidays (I know you’re out there).
 Enjoy them already!
 It will be the new year before we know it.

 Speaking of Thanksgiving… I have a perfect roll to go along with dinner.
 Not my dinner, because I will be blissfully dining at my cousin’s house this year where she will make our grandma’s rolls, but they will be lovely for yours.
 This recipe is actually an adaptation of grandma’s recipe.
 I cut the amount of sugar in half and added pureed pumpkin and nutmeg.
 It such a hit with Ella and Hailey that they insisted I make another batch, which I did.
 I used the leftover soft rolls to make cute little turkey and cream cheese sandwiches to pack in their lunch.
 They loved those as well.
 I like these because they are a little less sweet, a little spicy from the nutmeg and they are a beautiful pumpkin color which makes them quite festive!
 I like festive.